scenerystack/community/docs/reference/api/sim/BarrierRectangle.md

 # BarrierRectangle

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/BarrierRectangle.ts](https://github.com/phetsims/scenery-phet/blob/main/js/BarrierRectangle.ts) for the most up-to-date information.

 ## Overview

 Semi-transparent black barrier used to block input events when a dialog (or other popup) is present, and fade out